ateliersvg/pattern/README.md

 $dots = Pattern::dots(spacing: 14, radius: 2.2, stagger: 0.5)->withColor('#f4715c');
 ```

+Examples from the catalogue: staggered dots and seigaiha.

 <p align="center">
   <img src="docs/images/dots.svg" width="240" alt="Staggered dots repeating across a surface">
   <img src="docs/images/seigaiha.svg" width="240" alt="Overlapping arcs forming a repeating seigaiha pattern">
 </p>

 A pattern is an immutable value.
 It needs no document to exist and provides a `<pattern>`
 element plus the `url(#id)` that references it.
-Atelier SVG supplies the document and element
+Add the tile to an Atelier SVG document and
-vocabulary.
-Drawings generated for one viewport belong to the companion `atelier/field` package.
+use it as a fill or stroke.
+For drawings generated for one viewport, see `atelier/field`.

 **[Style](#style) · [Catalogue](#catalogue) · [Errors](#error-handling) · [Gallery](#gallery) · [Documentation](#documentation)**